 Late repayments can cause you serious money problems.
 See our debt help guides.

 Unsecured personal loans are commonly capped at £25,000.
-However, in most cases, high-street banks are willing to offer unsecured personal loans of £40,000, but will have very strict approval criteria.
-You may need to be an existing customer, for example.
-You’ll need to have excellent credit and, most important of all, you’ll need to be able to afford the loan.
+However, in many cases, high-street banks are willing to offer unsecured personal loans of up to £40,000, but will have very strict approval criteria.

 If you’re a homeowner, then another option would be to leverage the equity that you’ve built up in your property – either by freeing it up through remortgaging, or by using it as security against a loan.
 Secured “homeowner” loans reduce the risk for the lender, meaning you’ll usually be able to borrow more and/or get a lower interest rate.